 - Swelling and bruising at the site of the injury.

-Other common lower extremity injuries include damage to the muscles, tendons, or joints of the hips, legs, or feet.
-Lower extremity injuries can require surgery to repair, can result in loss of mobility or changes to gait, and can require several months or more for recovery.
-For example, if you suffered a fractured tibia, you can expect at least four months of recovery.
+Other standard lower extremity injuries include damage to the muscles, tendons, or joints of the hips, legs, or feet.
+Lower extremity injuries can require repair surgery, resulting in loss of mobility or changes to gait, and several months or more for recovery.
+For example, if you suffer a fractured tibia, you can expect at least four months of recovery.
 Most tibia fractures heal within 12 months.

 Like the legs, the rider’s arms are also at risk of injury during a motorcycle accident.
-One very common arm injury suffered by motorcyclists is known as “biker’s arm,” where an injury results from a rider’s instinctive reflex to “catch” themselves when falling from the bike.
-The injury can result in permanent loss of motion and sensation in the arm.
+One widespread arm injury suffered by motorcyclists is known as the “biker’s arm,” where an injury results from a rider’s automatic reflex to “catch” themselves when falling from the bike.
+The injury can result in permanent arm loss of motion and sensation.

-An individual’s arms, wrists, and hands can also be injured in motorcycle accidents that cause them to strike their arm against an object, or cause it to be crushed beneath the bike or other objects.
+An individual’s arms, wrists, and hands can also be injured in motorcycle accidents that cause them to strike their arm against an object or cause it to be crushed beneath the bike or other things.

-Burns are also very common motorcycle accident injuries.
+Burns are also prevalent in motorcycle accident injuries.
 An individual can suffer: